anubis619/tutorialCollections/learn_git.md

 * Always have a working version of the project as the master branch
 * A best practice would be to have a master, test, and dev branch.
 Names might vary but their functionality will be the same more or less.

+## GitIgnore

+Is a file that can be configured to set Git and GitHub to ignore files or folders when pushing.

 Visual Studio Code extension that I recommend: